-- You don’t have to move: If you find your current property is too expensive to maintain, releasing equity will help you cover the costs rather than moving to a more affordable house and neighbourhood.
+- You don’t have to move: If your current property is too expensive to maintain, releasing equity will help you cover the costs rather than moving to a more affordable house and neighbourhood.

 - Tax-free income: Unlike rental income, home equity loan payments or lump sum is tax-free.

-What Are the Drawbacks of a Reverse Mortgage?
+What are the drawbacks of a Reverse Mortgage?

-- You have to pay for it: While it may seem like ‘free money’, you will have to pay the loan and its accumulated interest back at some point.
+- You have to pay for it: While it may seem like ‘free money’, you will have to pay back the loan and its accumulated interest at some point.
 If you die before you repay the loan, your estate will pay it.